ipfs/ipfs-docs/docs/concepts/glossary.md

 ### Relay

-The Relay is a means to establish connectivity between libp2p nodes (e.g. IPFS nodes) that wouldn't otherwise be able to establish a direct connection to each other.
+The Relay is a means to establish connectivity between libp2p nodes (e.g., IPFS nodes) that wouldn't otherwise be able to establish a direct connection to each other.
 This may be due to nodes that are behind NAT, reverse proxies, firewalls, etc. [More about Relay](https://github.com/libp2p/specs/tree/master/relay)

 ### Repo